ampaulo/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-description: Information to be provided in the user story
+about: Information to be provided in the user story
 title: ''
 labels: ''
 assignees: ampaulo